InnocentBug/G-BigSMILES/SI.md

 This applies universally to mixtures such as polymers in solution, even though we're showcasing a mixture of two homopolymers here.

-## Tacticity
+## Polymer Tacticity with Generative BigSMILES

-Describing the tacticity of polymers can be crucial for there properties.
-Here we walk through a few examples to explore the options with generative BigSMILES.
+Polymer tacticity is an essential aspect that significantly influences their properties.
+We'll delve into some examples to understand this concept better using generative BigSMILES notation.

-### Atactic poly(propylene) (PP)
+### Atactic Polypropylene (PP)

-For the atactic polymers, we don't need to specify tacticity explictly.
+For atactic polymers, there is no need to explicitly mention tacticity.

 ```python
 generative_bigSMILES = "C{[>][<]CC(C)[>][<]}|poisson(900)|[H]"